vsariola/sointu/README.md

 New features since fork
 -----------------------
+  - **New units**.
+For example: bit-crusher, gain, inverse gain, clip, modulate bpm (proper triplets!), compressor (can be used for side-chaining).
   - **Compiler**.
 Written in go.
 The input is a .yml file and the output is an .asm.
 It works by inputting the song data to the excellent go `text/template` package, effectively working as a preprocessor.
 This allows